jbcodeforce/eda-studies/docs/index.md

 * Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second to do something on its data.
 This is a command pattern with delay on the response.
 * Messages in queue are kept until consumer(s) got them.

-Consider streaming system, like Kafka, as pub/sub and persistence system for:
+Consider streaming system, like Kafka, AWS Kinesis data stream, as pub/sub and persistence system for:

 * Publish events as immutable facts of what happened in an application.
 * Get continuous visibility of the data Streams.